ZachWunder/Blog/_posts/story-of-a-self-taught-engineer.md

 After graduating high school, I continued my employment at Belkin full-time and began community college concurrently.
 My plan wasn’t to skip out completely on school.
 I intended instead to string it along while I focused on a career in programming, keeping it open as a backup option.

 At times, reality hit harder than I had expected, despite numerous warnings.
 The reality being that I was eighteen, making minimum wage at a job that, while I loved, didn’t have a clear path to becoming a sustainable, successful career.
-Still, I often acted nonchalant about what the future held for me with my family, which was a really great way to instill confidence in them.
+Still, I often acted nonchalant about what the future held for me with my family, which was a terrible way to instill confidence in them.

 Despite this, working and studying full-time allowed me to maintain their support, as well as give myself some security knowing I had a fallback.
 Even if it meant weaving through LA traffic after work to get to the 5:30pm-8:30pm Calculus 2 class on time.